rybafish/rybafish.github.io/customKPIgantt.md

 ### sql
 SQL statement has to provide HOST, START, STOP, ENTITY and DETAISL columns.
 Column names are case-sensitive and must be uppercase.

 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.
-Note: same character must be used for indentation, we recommend to use spaces in order to avoid yaml parsing issues.
+Only spaces allowed as indentation character, do not use \t to avoid yaml parsing issues.

 START and STOP columns are timestamp format.